kartikarora/Potato-Library/README.md

 ## Usage

 ### Gradle
-- Add the following to your Project's `build.gradle`
+Add the following to your modules's `build.gradle`

 ```
 repositories {